knwin/generic/arcade.md

 Pop-up - although variable name is appeared in the attribute list, actual usage will be {expression/expr#}

 Label - variable name will be appeared in the field list

+Other smart usage of Arcade examples - https://www.arcgis.com/home/group.html?id=dfe07fe13d154b67bbd7a38a2be90fd9#overview